Commercial and Retail Leasing

 A lease is captured by the Retail Shop Leases Act in two circumstances:

 All Retail Shop Leases have requirement and advice obligations on each party.
-Both the landlord and the tenant must provide signed and accurate disclosures to each other prior to signing the lease.
-In addition to those disclosure the tenant must also obtain legal and financial advice in relation to the lease documents and reports signed off by the lawyer and accountant providing the advice.
+Both the landlord and the tenant must provide signed and accurate disclosure to each other prior to signing the lease.
+In addition to those disclosure the tenant must also obtain legal and financial advice in relation to the lease documents and reports signed off by the Lawyer and Accountant providing the advice.

-If you are looking to lease out your commercial property or enter into a general commercial or retail shop lease for your business, then call the Gold Coast's and South East Queensland's foremost commercial leasing and retail shop lease lawyers at Evolution Legal to assist you through the mine field that leasing can be.
+If you are looking to lease out your commercial property or enter into a general commercial or retail shop lease for your business, then call the leasing lawyers at Evolution Legal to assist you through the mine field that commercial and retail leasing can be.